The Bylaws of The San Francisco Young Democrats

 4. The Co-Presidents and Vice President shall schedule a special meeting to discuss the violation in closed session, and based on the information presented to the Full Board from the affected Club members, the Board can:

-1. Vote to remove Member A from the Club based on the violation of the Code of Conduct with a two-thirds supermajority, if deemed significant enough that it endangers the safety of the Club and our Members;
+a.
+Vote to remove Member A from the Club based on the violation of the Code of Conduct with a two-thirds supermajority, if deemed significant enough that it endangers the safety of the Club and our Members;

+b.
+Take no official action, but provide support to the affected Club members.
 5. If Member A is voted to be removed from SFYD, then the Co-Presidents and Vice President will inform all parties involved of the outcome of the Board’s decision, as well as explain the appeal process to Member A.

 C. Appeal Process for Removed Members